Python-Test-Engineer/PyTest-Cookbook/docs/workshop/build_from_scratch.md

 ## screenshots folder

-We add a `screenshots` folder, (or any name we choose).
-We may also do this for videos and traceback if we are using these Playwright features.
+If we are using some image, video and traceback Playwright features, we cann add a `screenshots` folder, (or any name we choose).

 `test_08_download.py` uses the `screenshot` folder.